Quantum (NASDAQ:QMCO) Updates Q1 2023 Earnings Guidance

 Quantum (NASDAQ:QMCO – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of -$0.05–$0.03 for the period, compared to the consensus earnings per share estimate of -$0.03.
 The company issued revenue guidance of $91.00 million-$97.00 million, compared to the consensus revenue estimate of $93.56 million.

-Several equities research analysts recently commented on QMCO shares.
-B. Riley reduced their target price on shares of Quantum from $4.00 to $2.75 and set a neutral rating on the stock in a report on Thursday, June 9th.
-Northland Securities reduced their target price on shares of Quantum from $7.00 to $6.00 in a report on Thursday, June 9th.
-Finally, Lake Street Capital reduced their target price on shares of Quantum from $6.00 to $4.00 and set a buy rating on the stock in a report on Thursday, June 9th.
+A number of analysts have weighed in on QMCO shares.
+Northland Securities decreased their price target on Quantum from $7.00 to $6.00 in a report on Thursday, June 9th.
+B. Riley decreased their price target on Quantum from $4.00 to $2.75 and set a neutral rating for the company in a report on Thursday, June 9th.
+Finally, Lake Street Capital decreased their price target on Quantum from $6.00 to $4.00 and set a buy rating for the company in a report on Thursday, June 9th.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Barclays PLC boosted its position in shares of Quantum by 145.8% in the 4th quarter.
-Barclays PLC now owns 80,044 shares of the company’s stock valued at $441,000 after purchasing an additional 47,482 shares during the period.
-Invesco Ltd. boosted its position in Quantum by 189.7% during the 1st quarter.
-Invesco Ltd. now owns 140,057 shares of the company’s stock worth $318,000 after acquiring an additional 91,709 shares during the period.
-Bank of America Corp DE boosted its position in Quantum by 207.0% during the 4th quarter.
-Bank of America Corp DE now owns 48,738 shares of the company’s stock worth $269,000 after acquiring an additional 32,863 shares during the period.
-Wells Fargo & Company MN boosted its position in Quantum by 6,391.1% during the 4th quarter.
-Wells Fargo & Company MN now owns 34,922 shares of the company’s stock worth $193,000 after acquiring an additional 34,384 shares during the period.
-Finally, Parametric Portfolio Associates LLC boosted its position in Quantum by 15.5% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 27,467 shares of the company’s stock worth $152,000 after acquiring an additional 3,679 shares during the period.
-80.07% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in QMCO.
+Sei Investments Co. boosted its stake in Quantum by 31.2% during the 1st quarter.
+Sei Investments Co. now owns 34,475 shares of the company’s stock valued at $57,000 after purchasing an additional 8,203 shares during the last quarter.
+Vanguard Group Inc. boosted its stake in Quantum by 7.1% during the 1st quarter.
+Vanguard Group Inc. now owns 2,754,020 shares of the company’s stock valued at $6,251,000 after purchasing an additional 182,427 shares during the last quarter.
+Renaissance Technologies LLC acquired a new position in Quantum during the 1st quarter valued at about $29,000.
+Invesco Ltd. lifted its position in shares of Quantum by 189.7% during the 1st quarter.
+Invesco Ltd. now owns 140,057 shares of the company’s stock worth $318,000 after buying an additional 91,709 shares in the last quarter.
+Finally, Engineers Gate Manager LP lifted its position in shares of Quantum by 792.6% during the 1st quarter.
+Engineers Gate Manager LP now owns 206,774 shares of the company’s stock worth $469,000 after buying an additional 183,609 shares in the last quarter.
+Institutional investors and hedge funds own 80.07% of the company’s stock.

 Quantum Company Profile (Get Rating)